untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 # Reasons We Want It
 The point of this article is to compare dlt's approach to REST API source development with the Airbyte Low-code CDK.

-Our gola is not to develope an ETL solution to load Zoom's meeting and webinar data because there are already implementations, [such as Fivetran](https://fivetran.com/docs/connectors/applications/zoom) and [Airbyte](https://docs.airbyte.com/integrations/sources/zoom).
+Our goal is not to develop an ETL solution to load Zoom's meeting and webinar data because there are already implementations, [such as Fivetran](https://fivetran.com/docs/connectors/applications/zoom) and [Airbyte](https://docs.airbyte.com/integrations/sources/zoom).

 We use Zoom's API as a case study to evaluate how suitable the dlt REST API Source toolkit would be as a data platform component to build and maintain a multitude of source connectors.

 # Challenges and Opportunities
-The most prominent connector development toolkint is the Airbyte Low-Code CDK.
+The most prominent connector development toolkit is the Airbyte Low-Code CDK.
 Therefore, we take it as a standard and compare the recently released dlt REST API Source toolkit.